-Weekend Challenge: Seated Core Toner - Save Our Bones
+Weekend Challenge: Seated Core Toner

-A great way to kick off Mother’s Day weekend is with some self-care, such as today’s simple (but challenging!) exercise.
+A great way to kick off the weekend is with some self-care, such as today’s simple (but challenging!) exercise.
 In fact, if you’re sitting at your computer reading this, you can get started right where you are!
 This move is done while seated, so you could hardly ask for a more convenient way to strengthen and tone your core muscles.

 Your core muscles are crucial for balance, posture, and other aspects of your bone health.
 Let’s begin by taking a brief look at these often-neglected vital muscles.